Chest pain with cardiovascular factors : OMI or not ?

 Here is an interesting case of an old patient presenting with chest pain at home.

-The pain was retrosternal, severe, with a hand on the chest.
+The pain was retrosternal with a hand on the chest and severe.

 Here is the ECG taken on site by the SMUR (mobile emergency and resuscitation service).